Tinsson/react-tsx-hooks-snippets/README.md

-# react-tsx-hooks-snippets README
+# React Tsx Hooks Snippets

-This is the README for your extension "react-tsx-hooks-snippets".
-After writing up a brief description, we recommend including the following sections.
+This extension provides you react/redux and hooks in typescript for VS code

 ## Features